 While everyone is busy planning their trips to Japan and Korea along with thousands of other tourists, Filipinos are missing out on what Taiwan has to offer, especially being just 1 hour and 30 minutes away from Manila.
 Taiwan remains relatively unknown to most Filipinos, despite them being our closest neighbor.

-If you plan on visiting Taiwan but aren't sure where to start or where to go, don’t worry--I’ve narrowed down my list and compiled the eight must-visit destinations around Taipei for first-time visitors.
+If you plan on visiting Taiwan but aren’t sure where to start or where to go, don’t worry–I’ve narrowed down my list and compiled the ten must-visit destinations (and food) around Taipei for first-time visitors.

 1. Wish upon a Sky Lantern at Shifen